openppg/x4-controller/README.md

 #### Install the driver

-Batch 3+ OpenPPG controllers and early SP140 controllers are powered by Atmel’s SAMD21G18A MCU, featuring a 32-bit ARM Cortex® M0+ core.
+Batch 3+ OpenPPG controllers are powered by Atmel’s SAMD21G18A MCU, featuring a 32-bit ARM Cortex® M0+ core.
 On some operating systems you may need extra drivers to communicate with it.
-Newer SP140 controllers feature the RP2040 MCU which is a dual-core variant of the ARM Cortex® M0+.

 #### Download and Prepare OpenPPG Code

-1. Download the latest controller code zip from [here](https://github.com/openppg/eppg-controller/archive/master.zip)
+1. Download the latest controller code zip from [here](https://github.com/openppg/x4-controller/archive/master.zip)

 #### Flash the OpenPPG Code